Chauvin pleads guilty to federal charge in Floyd’s death - NewsBreak

 Chauvin appeared in person for the change of plea hearing in an orange short-sleeve prison shirt and was led into and out of the court in handcuffs.
 He said “Guilty, your honor” to confirm his pleas, and acknowledged that he committed the acts alleged.

-Through a combination of good behavior and parole, Chauvin’s state sentence is likely to amount to 15 years behind bars.
-A federal sentence would run at the same time, and good behavior also can reduce time — but inmates still typically serve about 85% of their sentences.
+With good behavior, Chauvin's state sentence would have amounted to 15 years behind bars before he became eligible for parole.
+A federal sentence would run at the same time, and good behavior also can reduce time — but inmates typically serve about 85% of their sentences.

-That means if Chauvin gets the 25 years prosecutors want, he would likely spend 21 years and three months in prison — or a little more than six years beyond his state sentence.
+That means if Chauvin gets the 25 years prosecutors want, he would likely spend 21 years and three months in prison — or roughly six years longer behind bars than his state sentence alone.

 Three other former officers — Thomas Lane, J. Kueng and Tou Thao — were indicted on federal charges alongside Chauvin.

-Note: This story has been corrected to show Chauvin plea in Floyd's death was to a single charge, with a second count dismissed.